L11R/OverStatsBot/README.md

 - [x] Add inline mode support for sharing profile pictures
 - [ ] Localization on other languages
 - [ ] Image generation for dedicated heroes
+- [ ] Ability to use two and more account at once
 - [ ] Ability to save profile snapshots everyday (for example) to plot some graphs

 **Feel free to commit and write me PM [here](https://t.me/kraso)!**